An HSG test for blocked tubes answers the question “Are the fallopian tubes are open?”

 When a fallopian tube is blocked, this inhibits the sperm from reaching the egg.
 This meeting of the egg and sperm is needed for fertilization during normal conception.
 A hysterosalpingogram, more commonly known as an HSG test for blocked tubes, is an x-ray procedure women can use to determine whether the fallopian tubes are open.
 An HSG test can give us important information to detect blockage.

 Blocked fallopian tubes are one of the most common reasons why many women cannot get pregnant.
-Blockage is often caused by scar tissue that can form inside of the pelvis and around the fallopian tubes due to endometriosis or abdominal or gynecological surgery.
+Blockage is often caused by scar tissue that can form inside of the pelvis and around the fallopian tubes due to endometriosis or from past abdominal or gynecological surgery.

 Sexually transmitted diseases (STDs) can also lead to scarring and cause blocked tubes.
 These types of infections, such as Chlamydia or gonorrhea, can lead to pelvic inflammatory disease (PID) which in turn damages the cilia (tiny hairs lining the fallopian tubes) that help to transport the egg.
 Without normal cilia, the egg may not meet the sperm, or if an egg becomes fertilized, it may not be able to travel to the uterus.
 This can result in an ectopic pregnancy, which can further damage your tube.